-After the war she took a job lecturing interior design and building theory at Berlin University of the Arts.
-She also partook in meetings to revive the Werkbund, but died in 1947 three years before it gained legal status.
+After the war, she took a job lecturing interior design and building theory at the Berlin University of the Arts.
+She also partook in meetings to revive the Werkbund but died in 1947 three years before it gained legal status.

 Studying furniture design in Paris, Charlotte Perriand applied for a job at Le Corbusier’s studio in 1927.
 Unimpressed, he dismissed her work with the comment: “We don’t embroider cushions here.”
-However, later when her work was put in display at the Salon d’Automne, he was impressed by it, and offered her a job in furniture design.
+However, later when her work was put on display at the Salon d’Automne, he was impressed by it and offered her a job in furniture design.

 Impressed by her work in West Africa, Drew was asked by the Indian Prime minister to design Chandigarh, the new capital of Punjab.
 Drew was unsure of her ability to undertake the project - at the time she was designing housing for the festival of Britain, - so she convinced fellow modernist Le Corbusier to contribute, creating a close collaboration between the two.
 Drew used the city to experiment with new socially conscious housing strategies, eventually effecting the design of housing throughout India.

 Bo Bardi moved to Brazil in 1946, where she became a naturalized citizen five years later.
-In 1947 Bo Bardi was invited to set up the Assis Chateubriand Museum of Art of São Paulo (MASP), which has become one of the most important museums in Latin America.
-Her design had plenty of radical elements, including what are considered the first modern chairs in Brazil.
+In 1947 Bo Bardi was invited to set up the Assis Chateaubriand Museum of Art of São Paulo (MASP), which has become one of the most important museums in Latin America.
+Her design had plenty of radical elements, including what is considered the first modern chairs in Brazil.